-Portugal is a relatively small country which shares the Iberian Peninsula with Spain and is bordered by the Atlantic Ocean.
-Although small in size, Portugal is a popular tourist destination, with an influx of visitors arriving in the country each year.
+Portugal is a relatively small country that shares the Iberian Peninsula with Spain and is bordered by the Atlantic Ocean.
+Although small in size, Portugal has become a very popular tourist destination, with an influx of visitors arriving in the country each year.

 Lisbon, the capital, is built on seven hills stretching along the River Tagus and is one of Europe’s most beautiful cities.
 Crammed with history and character, it can easily be explored on foot.
 Perhaps take a stroll along the waterfront to take in some fantastic sights such as Belem Tower.
 Why not then explore the Alfama district for a closer look at Lisbon’s charming culture and spectacular views?

 If it’s the beach you are after then the Algarve coast offers clean, sun-drenched beaches with picturesque ports and modern marinas.
 With many resorts offering a range of activities such as hiking, cycling, surfing, and golf, you’ll surely find something to suit your taste.

 For those wishing to avoid the crowds, northern Portugal is a hidden gem and relatively undiscovered by tourists.
 You can find deserted beaches, even in August, with countless picturesque villages and small charming hotels for you to unwind and relax in.

 It is, of course, impossible to visit Portugal without feasting on some local cuisine: why not try Portugal’s famous salted cod, some fabulous seafood, or traditional octopus rice?
 If seafood isn’t your thing, order the chicken piri piri, a hot favorite flavored with chili oil.

 - Time Zone: GMT +1 from the last Sunday in March to the last Sunday in October